meshula/meshula.github.com/site/astro-site/src/content/papers/lastmile-v2.md

 OBJ emerged as one of the earliest attempts at standardized 3D geometry interchange, designed during an era when simplicity and human readability took precedence over comprehensive feature sets.
 Originally developed by Wavefront Technologies for their advanced animation and modeling software, OBJ was conceived as a straightforward ASCII format that could represent basic geometric data without the complexity overhead of more ambitious interchange standards.

-The format's enduring relevance stems not from evolutionary capability expansion but from its architectural alignment with contemporary automation and scripting workflows.
+The format's enduring relevance stems from its architectural alignment with contemporary automation and scripting workflows.
 OBJ's hyperspecialized emergence occurs in contexts where implementation simplicity outweighs feature completeness - rapid prototyping, procedural generation, and ad hoc tool development scenarios where developers need immediate geometric output without format complexity overhead.

 ##### Hyperspecialized Emergence Patterns